-Students should submit the FAFSA to the federal processing center as early as possible, but no earlier than January 1 for the next academic year.
+Students can file the FAFSA as early as January 1 for the next academic year.
 Students must apply every year and list Emmanuel College on the FAFSA.
 The federal school code for EC is 001563.
-Non-degree seeking and audit students may not be eligible for certain types federal, state, or institutional financial aid.
-Due to limited funds, some financial aid programs, such as Endowed and Funded Scholarships, Federal Supplemental Educational Opportunity Grant (SEOG) and Federal and Institutional Work-Study, are awarded on a first-come, first-serve basis.
+Non-degree seeking and audit students may not be eligible for certain types of federal, state, or institutional financial aid.
+Due to limited funds, some financial aid programs, such as Federal Supplemental Educational Opportunity Grant (SEOG) and Federal and Institutional Work-Study, are awarded on a first-come, first-serve basis.
 Early application is the key.
+Applications completed by March 15 will receive priority consideration.